6th - 8th Grade

 This program is available to college-ready students in grades 7 and 8.
 Taking a college course from a public college or university is free, which means there is no cost for tuition, books, or fees.
 Taking a college course from a private college or university may cost extra.
 If accepted, our students can take courses offered in person or online by any public or participating private college or university.

-For more information, click here to visit the College Credit Plus program website.
-Families can also contact the school for more information.
+For more information, visit the College Credit Plus program website or contact the school.

 Strong hearts and minds impact the world in amazing ways.
 Virtues such as respect, perseverance, compassion, and courage are essential to what kids need to succeed and an essential part of what we teach.
 We make them part of every school day.
 This helps students learn the importance of making good decisions and doing the right thing in life.
 Moral Focus is so integrated into everything we do: